Peter Millar (footballer)

 Peter Millar (21 April 1951 – 17 June 2013) was a Scottish footballer who played as a defender or midfielder.

 Millar is best known for his time at Motherwell where he made 178 league appearances from 1972 to 1979; he also played for Arbroath, Dunfermline Athletic and Dundee before rounding off his career in the United States where he played for Phoenix Inferno and Cleveland Force.

-Millar died on 17 June 2013, having been suffering from a brain tumour.